Things to know before you start

 - CRAOL – The Community Radio Network can provide vital support and resources to aspirant stations.
 Associate Membership is available for just 25 euros per annum.

-Please click here to download a copy of the BAI temporary license application form from there website as well as a copy of Disability Access Guidelines For Community and Pilot Community Radio Services
+Please click here to download a copy of the BAI Guide to Pilot Community Temporary Services and the the BAI temporary license application form from there website as well as a copy of Disability Access Guidelines For Community and Pilot Community Radio Services

 Using the Development Ladder